Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

 \begin{lemma} For any pontableau $T \in \PT(g,r,d,\alpha,\beta)$, \begin{enumerate} \item $C(T)$ is nonempty and equidimensional of dimension $\dim(T)$. \item $\chi(C(T)) = \chi(T)$. \item If $T$ has no left-removals, then a dense open subset of $C(T)$ consists of refined series.
 Otherwise, all points of $C(T)$ correspond to coarse series. \item The M\"obius function of the poset of loci $C(T)$ is equal to $\mu(P)$. \end{enumerate} \end{lemma} \begin{proof} The nonemptiness claim in Part (1) follows from Observation \ref{obs:pontcompat} and part (1) of Lemma \ref{lemma:cab-attributes}.
 For the dimension claim, note that part (2) of Lemma \ref{lemma:cab-attributes} and the definition of $\alpha^{n}_i, \beta^n_i$ in terms of $T$ shows that

 where $\rho$ (with no subscripts or superscripts) here denotes the Brill-Noether number, rather than the numbers $\rho^n_i$ encoded in $T$.
-In other words, $\dim C(T)$ is the Brill-Noether number minus the number of left-removals in $T$.
-Expressing the Brill-Noether number in terms of $\lambda^1_{i}$ and $\rho^g_i$ shows that it is equal to $g$ minus the number of augmentations in $T$ plus the number of removals (left or right).
-Hence $\dim C(T)$ is equal to $g$ plus the number of \textit{right}-removals in $T$ minus the number of augmentations in $T$, which is precisely the definition of $\dim T$.
+In other words, $\dim C(T)$ is $\rho$ minus the number of left-removals in $T$.
+Expressing $\rho$ in terms of $\lambda^1_{i}$ and $\rho^g_i$ shows that it is equal to $g$ minus the number of augmentations in $T$ plus the number of removals (left or right).
+Hence $\dim C(T)$ is equal to $g$ plus the number of \textit{right}-removals in $T$ minus the number of augmentations in $T$, which is $\dim T$.
 This proves part (1).

 Part (2) follows from part (5) of Lemma \ref{lemma:cab-attributes} and the observation that for any value of $n$, the equality $\alpha^n_i + \beta^n_{r-i} = d-r$ holds for some $i$ if and only if the augmentation ``$n$'' appears in $T$.